Crews struggle to stop fire bearing down on Lake Tahoe

 Although there were no evacuations ordered for Lake Tahoe, it was impossible to ignore a blanket of haze so thick and vast that it closed schools for a second day in Reno, Nevada, which is about 60 miles (100 kilometers) from the fire.

-The last major blaze in the area took South Lake Tahoe by surprise after blowing up from an illegal campfire in the summer of 2007.
+The last major blaze in the area during the summer of 2007 took South Lake Tahoe by surprise after blowing up from an illegal campfire.
 The Angora Fire burned less than 5 square miles (13 square kilometers) but destroyed 254 homes, injured three people and forced 2,000 people to flee.

-On its western side, the blaze continued to threaten more than a dozen small communities and wineries.
-On the eastern side, crews were bulldozing fire lines, opening up narrow logging roads and clearing ridgetops in hopes of stopping its advance, fire officials said.
+The western side of the blaze continued to threaten more than a dozen small communities and wineries.
+On the fire's eastern side, crews bulldozed fire lines, opened up narrow logging roads and cleared ridgetops in hopes of stopping its advance, fire officials said.

-More than 2,500 firefighters were on the line and more resources were streaming in, fire officials said.
+More than 2,500 firefighters were on the line and more resources were streaming in, including big firefighting aircraft, fire officials said.

 “It’s the No. 1 fire in the country right now ... there’s dozens of crews and dozers and engines and others that are on their way right now,” said Jeff Marsolais, supervisor for the Eldorado National Forest and an administrator on the fire.